 The server spoke no English and the only Portuguese we knew at that point was “cerveja” (beer) and “piri piri frango” (barbequed chicken with spicy sauce).
 So that’s what we got – and LOTS of it.

-Our smiling hosts filled the table with spicy, crispy roasted chicken, soft, fluffy french fries, fresh salads with juicy tomatoes and much more.
+Our smiling hosts filled the table with spicy, crispy roasted chicken, french fries, salads with juicy tomatoes and much more.
 We feasted, licking sticky piri piri sauce off our fingers and guzzling cold bottles of Sagres and Super Bock.

 It was the best meal of our Portugal trip by far – and the cheapest.
-Plus, the adventure of getting lost in the backstreets and discovering something great is one of my favourite memories of our time in Portugal.
+Plus, getting lost in the backstreets and discovering something great is one of my favourite memories of Portugal.

 You’re Not Likely to Be Supporting a Local Family

-Another disadvantage of sticking to the main tourist restaurants is that they are more likely to be run by a large chain rather than a local owner.
+Another disadvantage of tourist restaurants is that they are more likely to be run by a large chain rather than a local owner.
 Of course, this isn’t always the case – but it’s the general trend.

 What do you think?

-Let us know your thoughts in the comments about tourist restaurants vs eateries that are more “off-the-beaten-path.”
+What do you think about tourist restaurants vs eateries that are more “off-the-beaten-path”.
 Do you avoid them when you travel, or not?
 Why?
+Let us know in the comments.